th3hunt/cloud-native-hexagonal-node/README.md

-# hexagonal-12factor-node
+# hexagonal-cloud-native-node :rocket:

-A cloud native node microservice boilerplate based on the hexagonal architecture
+> A cloud native node microservice boilerplate based on the hexagonal architecture